Application Groups

 Unhibernation Process

-1. In the same Overview page, you can use the checkboxes to choose the hibernated applications you wish to unhibernate, and click the Unhibernate button.
+1. In the Overview page of your application group, use the checkboxes to choose the applications you wish to unhibernate.

 Your applications would be up and running in some time.